 This phone and online system alert ICE to drug trafficking, human trafficking, gang activity, terrorism and various other threats.

 Provides information on ICE enforcement initiatives, victim assistance and public outreach efforts related to human trafficking.

 Under this initiative, ICE actively works with state, local tribal and foreign law enforcement partners to locate, investigate and prosecute gang members and to remove them from the United States when applicable.

 ICE ERO is dedicated to ensuring the public is fully informed of the agency's immigration enforcement efforts.
 In support of the agency's mission, ICE ERO is committed to transparency, collaboration and resolving concerns with external stakeholders, particularly the agency’s criminal justice partners.

-For example, an alien may miss a court hearing and forfeit bond money or be absent from a meeting with a parole officer and be subject to penalties as a result.
+For example, a noncitizen may miss a court hearing and forfeit bond money or be absent from a meeting with a parole officer and be subject to penalties as a result.

-ICE developed our ICE Criminal Justice Stakeholder Forms to offer criminal justice professionals access to relevant and reliable information from ICE when working with aliens in these circumstances.
-The information provided through the information request process can be used to verify that the alien’s absence from court or other failure to meet a criminal justice obligation was due to ICE enforcement, detention, or removal.
+ICE developed our ICE Criminal Justice Stakeholder Forms to offer criminal justice professionals access to relevant and reliable information from ICE when working with 8s in these circumstances.
+The information provided through the information request process can be used to verify that the noncitizen’s absence from court or other failure to meet a criminal justice obligation was due to ICE enforcement, detention, or removal.